ember-a11y/ember-a11y-testing/README.md

 _Note:_ the options will stay set, until set to something different.

-## Usage In Development
+### Development Usage

 Usage in development is restricted to applications using Ember 1.13 and up as it relies on the `didRender` hook of a component's life-cycle (a feature only available in versions of Ember with the Glimmer rendering engine).

-That said, setup for development is as simple as it is for testing, simply install the addon.
+That said, setup for development is as simple as it is for testing: simply install the addon.

 By default, Ember A11y Testing will audit a component for accessibility each